veliglmz/tiny-cuda-nn-python/README.md

 # Python Implementation of tiny-cuda-nn

 This code is an unofficial Python implementation of [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn) and [instant-ngp](https://github.com/NVlabs/instant-ngp).
-I've implemented only the [multiresolution hashing encoding](https://nvlabs.github.io/instant-ngp/assets/mueller2022instant.pdf) paper.
+I've implemented only the [multiresolution hash encoding](https://nvlabs.github.io/instant-ngp/assets/mueller2022instant.pdf) paper.

 [Numba](https://numba.pydata.org/) library is used to accelerate.